A-Yo (Lady Gaga song): Live performances

 Gaga first performed "A-Yo" on the Dive Bar Tour, a brief three-date promotional tour of U.S. dive bars, with Mark Ronson accompanying her by playing guitar during her performance in The Bitter End (New York City) and The Satellite (Los Angeles).
 She performed "A-Yo" live on network television along with "Million Reasons", as a musical guest on Saturday Night Live dated October 22, 2016.
 For "A-Yo", Ronson again assisted Gaga by playing guitar, and the singer did a honky-tonk and go-go dancing inspired performance.
 Rolling Stones Daniel Kreps described it as intense singing, with Gaga "feverishly dancing and wildly shredding on her guitar".
 Pastes Chris White called Gaga an "incredible performer and vocalist" based on the performances, adding that she "understands the stagecraft of playing live music on [the SNL stage]".

-Three days later, she appeared on The Late Late Show with James Corden on CBS Television City studios, and delivered the opening monologue, while also performing "A-Yo".
+Three days later, Gaga appeared on The Late Late Show with James Corden on CBS Television City studios, and delivered the opening monologue, while also performing "A-Yo".
 The same month she performed "A-Yo" during the Victoria's Secret Fashion Show, while wearing a glittering, black catsuit.

 Gaga next performed "A-Yo" during her set at the 2017 Coachella Festival.
 While singing she played a special guitar, which was in wireless connection with her phone, allowing her to change its colour during the performance.
 "A-Yo" was performed as the second song on the Joanne World Tour (2017–2018) shows, where she again played the guitar.
-She wore a black bejeweled fringe leotard and a crystallized hat for the performance.
+She wore a black bejeweled fringe leotard, often complimented with a crystallized hat for the performance.